heldervj/nlp-chess/README.md

 # Mastering Chess Through Neural Languages

-For more details, read de pdf file.
+For more details, read the pdf file.

 # WIP